samba-team/samba/README.md

 - limited command-line tool that supports some of the NT administrative functionality, which can be used on Samba, NT workstation and NT server.

-For a much better overview have a look at the web site at https://www.samba.org/samba/, and browse the user survey.
+For a much better overview have a look at the website at https://www.samba.org/samba/, and browse the user survey.

 Related packages include: